-Since I became a Catholic four years ago, I can pretty much predict the questions I will be asked by curious Evangelical friends.
-The first is usually “What’s the big deal about Mary?” and the second is “What’s wrong with using contraceptives?”
+Since I became a Catholic, I can pretty much predict the questions I will be asked by curious Evangelical friends.
+The first is usually “What’s the big deal about Mary?”
+The second is “What’s wrong with using contraceptives?”

 I’m not surprised when I get asked these questions, since they are questions I asked as well.
 The first question is one I love tackling, but the second is fraught with moral and theological landmines.
 Many people outside the Catholic Church think it is clinging to outdated, oppressive beliefs that appear to keep women in the Dark Ages.
 And I’ve discovered, sadly, that many Catholics disagree with the teachings of the Church on the issue of contraceptives.